-The Michigan Department of State Police website has a link titled "Michigan Department of State Police Administrative Code (Rules)" which takes you directly to the ORR's website containing the Michigan Department of State Police's administrative rules.
+The Michigan Department of State Police website has a link titled "Michigan Department of State Police Administrative Code (Rules)" which takes you directly to the website of the MOAHR containing the Michigan Department of State Police's administrative rules.

-6. Please provide a list of the items identified for action in the 2020 ARP that have been completed and those that remain outstanding.
+6. Please provide a list of the items identified for action in the 2021 ARP that have been completed and those that remain outstanding.

-The Law Enforcement Standards and Training rule set, R 28.14101 through 28.14702, was identified for action by MCOLES in the 2019-2020 Annual Regulatory Plan, and necessary revisions were identified.
+The Law Enforcement Standards and Training rule set, R 28.14101 through 28.14702, was identified for action by MCOLES in the 2020-2021 Annual Regulatory Plan, and necessary revisions were identified.
 Although review of the existing basic training rules established that this rule set already governs the mandated basic training requirement mandated by MCL 28.609e(1), action is still required to address the in-service requirements of MCL 28.609e(3).
-However, as discussed in item 4.E. above, the funding necessary to undertake the in-service requirements of MCL 28.609e(3) was frozen indefinitely.
-Therefore, the prerequisite process to establish the parameters for rule promulgation cannot be conducted.
+However, as discussed in item 4.E. above, the funding necessary to undertake the in-service requirements of MCL 28.609e(3) was frozen.
+Therefore, the prerequisite process to establish the parameters for rule promulgation could not be conducted.